wjyoumans/inertia-core/README.md

 ## Performance

-The following is just meant to give a rough idea of the performance of Inertia-core vs. standard big integer libraries.
+The following is just meant to give a VERY rough idea of the performance of Inertia-core vs. standard big integer libraries and is more of a sanity check than anything else.
 Any feedback or suggestions to improve benchmarking are welcome.

 This figure compares big (> 64 bit) integer multiplication times between Inertia-core, the [num](https://crates.io/crates/num) `BigInt` type, and the [rug](https://crates.io/crates/rug) `Integer` type.
 More precisely, we simply multiply 2^64 by 2^64^x for x = 1, 2, 4, and 8 (exponentiation time is not included in the benchmarks).